w3c/wai-tutorials/source/tables/caption-summary.html.erb.md

 ## Summaries for more complex tables
 {:.ex}

-In HTML4 (and XHTML 1.x) the description can be marked up using the `summary` attribute of the `<table>` element, but as this is made obsolete in HTML5, the approaches in this section show how to put the description within the `<caption>` element and using the WAI-ARIA `aria-describedby` attribute or the `<figure>` element for the summary.
+In HTML4 (and XHTML 1.x) the description can be marked up using the `summary` attribute of the `<table>` element.
+It’s obsolete in HTML5.
+The other approaches below show how to put the description in the `<caption>` element, and use the WAI-ARIA `aria-describedby` attribute or the `<figure>` element for the summary.

 ### Using the `summary` attribute
 {:.ap}